Tuesday, May 22nd, 2012

 Johnson also won the 2005 Gatornationals from Gainesville, Fla.
 It was at this venue that he received his long awaited winner’s circle celebration.

-“I told the NHRA stat guys that they need two different columns for wins and trips to the winner’s circle because right now I’m only one for three.”
-Johnson said.
+“I told the NHRA stat guys that they need two different columns for wins and trips to the winner’s circle” laughed Johnson.